The Slinger High School

 Nite Crier

-The 2022 Northeastern Wisconsin Scholastic Press Association's White Ribbon Honors Winner in Newspaper Publication
+The 2023 and 2022 Northeastern Wisconsin Scholastic Press Association's White Ribbon Honors Winner in Newspaper Publication

 Nite Crier Staff